aksinghdce/keepalived-haproxy-cofiguration/README.md

 The script works in KVM VM with redhat linux installed.

 The set of scripts install haproxy and keepalived.
 The dependencies get installed from /var/opt/dsp/images/lb.

+Test edit:
+updated ~/.gitconfig to remove wrong entry.
+I don't know how this happened :)